jchen312/DiodeShop/README.md

 Year two concepts in use:

-- Worked on Graphics and GUI elements such as text and buttons.
+- Worked on Graphics and GUI elements such as text, combo boxes, and buttons.

 - Work on Exception handling (try and catch blocks)